AdamSobieski/Nifty/OVERVIEW.md

 }
 ```

+#### Planning and Optimization

+Nifty will deliver n-ary SPARQL query planning and optimization.

 #### Dynamic and Reactive Queries

-Nifty will deliver both pull- and push-based querying (`IEnumerable`- and `IObservable`-based) and intends to explore the powerful feature of enabling push-based queries which deliver notifications as sets of query results change for mutable collections for formula.
+Nifty will deliver both pull- and push-based querying (`IEnumerable`- and `IObservable`-based).

+Nifty intends to explore the powerful feature of enabling push-based queries which deliver notifications as sets of query results change for mutable formula collections.

 ### Updating

 Nifty provides both immutable (read-only) and mutable collections of formulas.
-Both can be updated; when applying an update to an immutable collection of formulas, a new collection of formulas is created (which could be an overlay); when updating a mutable collection of formulas, the update can occur in place.
+Both can be updated; when applying an update to an immutable collection of formulas, a new collection of formulas is created (which could be an overlay); when updating a mutable collection of formulas, updates can occur in place.

 ```cs
 public interface IUpdate